trufflesuite/truffle/packages/truffle-core/README.md

 ##### Basics

-For each target listed in your app's `frontend` configuration, the pipeline consists of three steps:
+For each target listed in your app's `build` configuration, the pipeline consists of three steps:

 1. Process each file in the array of files associated with the target, using the file extension to determine which processor to use.
 2. After processing each file, concatenate all the results.